odiszapc/nginx-java-parser/README.md

 # Nginx configuration Java parser

+This library helps in analyzing Nginx web server configuration files, looking up for specified parameters, blocks, regular expressions or comments.
+Then AST can be modified and converted back to plain file.

 #### Features
 - Convert config file to AST tree using ANTLR4 parsing capabilities
 - The same is available for JavaCC too (deprecated)